opatiny/micromouse/docs/various/labNotebook.md

 - implemented new speed X/dt -> better than before, can update speed every 1 ms instead of every 10ms
 - made wifi work for the first time in germany and managed to change serial params through it

+### 24 - 30

+- started working fully on graphical interface
+  - export important data from robot and send them over wifi
+  - use react components to display the information